jadecobra/python_tdd_exercises/source/how_to/exception_handling/exception_handling_tests.rst

 red: make it fail
 #################################################################################

-* I add another failing test for something that happened in :doc:`/how_to/calculator`
+* I add another failing test for something that happened in :ref:`how to make a calculator`

   .. code-block:: python